 Notably, we have developed a new method to detect molecular differences that might be responsible for graft rejection.
 We have also identified CMV virus peptides that might be relevant in the future use of vaccinations.

 In addition, we are studying the mechanisms of differentiation of the immune response after transplant.
 This may allow us to treat early stage GvHD.

 In 2013, we became members of the Association of Medical Research Charities (AMRC), a membership organisation of the leading medical and health research charities in the UK.

 How we fund our research

 Anthony Nolan has a scientific and clinical advisory board that includes worldwide experts in the fields of stem cell transplantation, immunotherapy, immunogenetic and clinical trials that reviews progress of the Research Institute on an annual basis.
 This board also reviews proposals for new projects brought forward by scientists seeking funding.

 Additionally, we have a separate ‘site review panel’, comprised of different expert members, which meets every five years to assess long-term progress and to determine future research projects.

-Anthony Nolan does not carry out any animal testing, nor do we currently fund research using animals.
-However, as a member of AMRC we support the principle of using animals in research when it is necessary to advance understanding of health and disease and to develop new treatments.
+Cancer survival has doubled over the past 40 years.
+This achievement would not have been possible without animal research, which has resulted in the discovery, development and testing of life-saving treatments.
+As a member of the Association of Medical Research Charities (AMRC) we support the principle of using animals in research when it is necessary to advance understanding of health and disease and to develop new treatments.

 Teaching and training